 La Cala de Mijas market is the biggest market in the area and is open Wednesdays and Saturdays, 9am – 2pm.
 It has everything from spices most likely imported from Northern Africa to cute summer dresses which are made by hand by the locals.
 Fresh fruit, olives, nuts, and candy is all there as well!
 So if you missed the market in Fuengirola then head over to the La Cala de Mijas market and get your haggle game on!

-Bus number M220 towards Marbella will take you all the way to the market from the central bus station.
-For this bus you buy tickets at the ticket office going there and on the way back you buy tickets on the bus.
+For this bus, you buy tickets at the ticket office going there and on the way back you buy tickets on the bus.
 The price is 1.55 € each way.

-So when is the best time to visit Costa del Sol
+Best time to visit Costa del Sol

 But if you are looking to escape the European winter for a week or two then March or April are time months to visit the sunny region of Costa del Sol.